alexmonti19/dagnet/models/README.md

 - Load the best checkpoint, by using the ``--best`` flag (as above)
 - Load a checkpoint from a specific epoch, by using the ``--epoch <epoch_number>`` argument
 - Let the model pick the last saved checkpoint, by specifying nothing

+NB: to evaluate our pre-trained models, always set the ``--best`` flag